SpikeGen: Decoupled "Rods and Cones" Visual Representation Processing with Latent Generative Framework: Introduction

-In summary, our key innovations are as follows: \begin{enumerate} \item We systematically reviewed the inherent blurring challenges associated with conventional cameras featuring discrete shutters in dynamic scenes, and the key technical strategies employed to mitigate these limitations.
-Drawing inspiration from recent advancements in shutter-free Neuromorphic Visual Systems and multi-modal deblurring algorithms, we proposed a robust foundational model for image processing that is compatible with RGB-spike dual modality.
-Named \textbf{\textit{SpikeGen}}. \item To the best of our knowledge, our work represents a pioneering effort in leveraging a latent-based generative model for such tasks.
+In summary, our key contributions are as follows: \begin{enumerate} \item We systematically reviewed the merits of the human visual system, identifying the functionally decoupled nature of the human eye and cortical processing in latent space as fundamental to this advancement.
+Inspired by these biological mechanisms, we propose a novel processing pipeline compatible with dual RGB-spike modality, named \textbf{\textit{SpikeGen}}. \item To the best of our knowledge, our work represents a pioneering effort in leveraging a latent-based generative model for such tasks.
 The rationale stems from both \textbf{efficiency and effectiveness} considerations: latent-space operations enable an exceptional compression ratio (512-fold) during training while circumventing common issues with pixel-space loss, such as the "sharpness trap," which undermines the model's generalization capability. \item We validate SpikeGen across multiple downstream tasks, including conditional image/video deblurring, dense frame reconstruction from spike streams, and high-speed scene novel-view synthesis.
-This comprehensive evaluation encompasses \textbf{all major tasks} in visual spike stream processing, thereby strongly supporting our hypothesis regarding the challenges inherent to these tasks and the corresponding methodological designs. \end{enumerate}
+This comprehensive evaluation encompasses \textbf{all major tasks} in visual spike stream \& RGB processing, thereby strongly supporting our hypothesis regarding the challenges inherent to these tasks and the corresponding methodological designs. \end{enumerate}